EXOLAB-Intention/EXOLAB-Server/README.md

 ```bash
 adduser-slurm <YOUR ACCOUNT ID> # (ex: "adduser-slurm tykim")
 ```
+First, you should type sudo password (which is announced), then you may see the line that sets your password.
 (!) **Please remember your password carefully.**

 After that, type:
 ```bash
 exit
 ```
-and modify the config file as below:
+and modify the config file set before as below:
 ```bash
 Host <YOUR SERVER NAME> # (ex: server1-tykim)
     HostName 143.248.65.114